luosz/volume-renderer/README.md

 Volume Renderer is a simple volume rendering program based on VTK and Qt.
 Widgets from CTK (www.commontk.org) are used to display property of volume data.
-CMake 2.8, VTK 6.0, Qt 4.8 and Visual Studio 2013 are required to to build this project.
+This project is successfully built with CMake 3.3, VTK 6.3, Qt 5.5 and Visual Studio 2013.

 You might be interested in my article on volume rendering and VTK (in Chinese) http://blog.csdn.net/winark/article/details/9069579